rubyworks/minitap/README.md

 ## Usage

+### Minitest 5+

+MiniTest 5+ has new reporter system and plug-in API.
+Minitap takes advantage of this new API to allow the TAP-Y or TAP-J formats to be selected via command-line options instead of requiring that the format be set in the test helper scripts.
+Instead, simply add `--tapy` or `--tapj` after a isolated `-` separator on the ruby test command invocation, e.g.

+    $ ruby -Ilib test.runner.rb - --tapy

+In your test helper scripts be sure you have the standard Minitest line:

+    require 'minitap/autorun'

+And remove any old `MiniTest::Unit.runner=` assignments if you are migrating from v4.

+Now to do something interesting with the TAP-Y/J output, you will probably want to install `tapout`:

+    $ gem install tapout

+Then pipe the output to the `tapout` command, e.g.

+    $ ruby test/some_test.rb - --tapy | tapout progressbar

+And that's all there is too it.

+### MiniTest 4

-MiniTest supports custom report format by setting `MiniTest::Unit.runner` to an instance of a custom runner class.
-In this case we want to set it to an instance of `MiniTest::TapY` or `MiniTest::TapJ`.
+If you are still using MiniTest v4 or less, custom report formats are set by assigning `MiniTest::Unit.runner` to an instance of a custom runner class.
+In our case we want to set it to an instance of `MiniTest::TapY` or `MiniTest::TapJ`.
 So in your project's test helper script add, e.g.

     require 'minitap'
     MiniTest::Unit.runner = MiniTest::TapY.new